 In Grenada, you can visit dazzling white, rarely busy beaches, an underwater sculpture park, dense rainforest, and historic plantations.
 The island is quieter than many others in the Caribbean, and its tranquil beaches and laid-back lifestyle make it a relaxing spot for an island escape.

-Once you’ve had your fill of pool-side cocktails and reading in the sun, there’s excellent diving and snorkeling with sunken artwork on a regenerated reef, a variety of wreck dives, and the chance to spot manatees, dolphins, or whales.
+Once you’ve had your fill of pool-side cocktails and reading in the sun, there’s excellent diving and snorkelling with sunken artwork on a regenerated reef, a variety of wreck dives, and the chance to spot manatees, dolphins, or whales.

 Inland, the lush forests are laced with waterfalls, cocoa and nutmeg plantations, and small villages.
 You could go in search of armadillos, mona monkeys, and opossums, visit 18th-century rum distilleries and bean-to-bar chocolate makers, or sail along the coast to quiet coves and brightly painted fishing villages.